fiatcrush/twitter-bot/README.md

 ## What is Twitter-bot

-This is a simple Twitter bot which keeps the conversation alive by perfroming two simple functions.
-Replying to new followers to engage in conversation and the second function is to retweet relevant industry specific topics.
-It uses node.js & npm-twit.
+This simple TWITTER @bot keeps the conversation alive by performing 2 simple functions.
+It replies to new followers to engage them in conversation AND it retweets relevant industry specific topics.
+It uses **node.js & **npm-twit.

-## Installation
+## Requirements

 You will need

 * node.js
-* npm twit
+* npm-twit

+## Installation

 You will need edit three locations as below before you can use this bot.
 First add your API key data for twitter in file config.js: